ScriBt/ScriBt.github.io/wiki_pages/features.md

 [lineage_huashan.rc](https://github.com/ScriBt/ScriBt-Examples/blob/master/lineage_huashan.rc)

 _Want some more ?
-Head over to [ScriBt-Examples](https://github.com/ScriBt/ScriBt-Examples) repo for more Automation Configs_
+Head over to [ScriBt-Examples](https://github.com/ScriBt/ScriBt-Examples) repo for more example Automation Configs_

 2. Enter this on Terminal to Start with Automation